Naomi3nba/Excel_Project_Data_Analytics/11_Project final_2_Analysis/README.md

 Main Question:

-Do more skills get you better pay, if I pursuing a career in data jobs?
+1️⃣ What are the top skills of data professionals?

 Secondary Questions:

-- What skill should learn to get better pay?
+2️⃣ Do more skills get you better pay, if I pursuing a career in data jobs?

-- What’s the median salary for data jobs in different regions, compared to The United States?
+3️⃣ What skill should learn to get better pay?

-- What are the top skills of data professionals?
+4️⃣ What’s the pay for the top 10 skills?

-- What’s the pay for the top 10 skills?
+5️⃣ What’s the median salary for data jobs in different regions, compared to The United States?

 ## 🖥️ Collect data: